leouofa/language-accelerator/README.md

 ## input.txt file will be created.
 ```

-5. If the PDF you've inputted has a cover or a table of content it will be included in the input.txt
+5. If the PDF you've inputted has a cover or a table of contents it will be included in the input.txt.
 You can open the file and manually remove the lines you wish to be excluded from the frequency count.

 6. Create a word frequency CSV import for Google Spreadsheets.